TONY-H83/Election_Analysis/README.md

 # Election Analysis

 ## Election Analysis Project Overview
-I was asked to asstis in performing an analysis on a recent U.S congressional elections race by the Colorado Board of Elections.
-While somebody could easily perform all of the same analysis using nothing more than excel, I was asked to create a tool that could repeat the process in an automated manor.
-In able to do meet this demand I decided to build the workfslow using Python within the Visual Studio Code program.
-I chose this because Python is one of tht most universal and widely used programming languages.
-This means that most any other analysts that review my work in the furture would be able to understand how I wrote it in the event they need to troubleshoota problem.
-It also adds the flexibility for any analyists to quickly alter the code if they wanted to extract different data points.
+I was asked to assist in performing an analysis on a recent U.S congressional elections race by the Colorado Board of Elections.
+While somebody could easily perform all the same analysis using nothing more than excel, I was asked to create a tool that could repeat the process in an automated manor.
+In order to do meet this demand I decided to build the workflow using Python within the Visual Studio Code program.
+I chose this because Python is one of the most universal and widely used programming languages.
+This means that most any other analysts that review my work in the future would be able to understand how I wrote it, in case they needed to troubleshoot a problem.
+It also adds the flexibility for any analysts to quickly alter the code if they wanted to extract different data points.

 ---